egecanakincioglu/name-fix-plugin/README.md

-# 💡 CartelNameFix Java Minecraft Plugin
+# 💡 NameFix Java Minecraft Plugin

 ## 🛠️ What Does This Plugin Do?